GabrielBalabanResearch/TCRpower/README.md

 ![Example images](/testdata/readcounts_model.png)

-Based on the fitted model, you can calculate the probability of detecting a TCR sequence given that you know the true TCR frequency, and the minimum number of reads that you require for a TCR to be considered "detected".
+Based on the fitted model, you can calculate the probability of detecting a T-Cell in a sample given that you know the true T-Cell frequency, and the minimum number of reads mapping to a TCR that you require for a T-Cell to be considered "detected".

 ![Example images](/testdata/powercalc.png)